Founder: Gilbert De Greeve President: Dr. Huba Brückner

 4.6 Composers whose entry(ies) are selected for publication in the Second International Songbook will be contacted for further information, such as CV, photo, etc.

-4.8 The launch of the Second International Songbook is foreseen for the summer 2019.
+4.8 The launch of the Second International Songbook is foreseen for the spring of 2021.

 4.9 Composers published in the Second International Songbook will receive a free copy of the publication.